enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-count.md

 ???
 ```

-* To count the number of documents that entered the aggregation pipeline
+* To count the number of remaining documents in the aggregation pipeline
 * `{ $count: "totalNumber" }`
 * To sort documents based on the specified number
 * To count the number of aggregation stages each document passes through